 When two or more franchises cross over into one game, it always sounds like a good idea on paper.
 After the success of their previous 2 crossovers, Marvel vs Capcom is one that could not fail.

 The game was the ultimate attraction for any arcade.
-Loud, brightly colored, fast-paced action, appealing to hardcore Street Fighter fans and comic books fans alike.
+Loud, brightly colored, fast-paced action, appealing to hardcore Street Fighter fans and comic book fans alike.

 If there was one video game in the arcade that could target just about everyone who walked in the door Marvel vs. Capcom is it.